dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The preceding code:

 * Prevents `0` in the `{id}` segment of the route.
-* Is shown to provide a basic example of implementing a custom contraint.
+* Is shown to provide a basic example of implementing a custom constraint.
 It should not be used in a production app.

 <!-- review: I probably don't need this sample.
 Using an attribute may be better than my approach.
 -->